Anacostia Community Museum

 Background

-The Anacostia Neighborhood Museum (original name) was established in a converted Southeast Washington movie theater in 1967 to bring the Smithsonian off the National Mall and into a local, inner-city environment.
+The Anacostia Neighborhood Museum (original name) was established in a converted Southeast Washington, D.C., movie theater in 1967 to bring the Smithsonian off the National Mall and into the local community.
 The initial mission evolved under the leadership of the first director John R. Kinard, as the museum became a means for people to voice their concerns about city life while encouraging local forums of cultural expression.
 In 1991, the museum became simply the Anacostia Museum, adding collections and opening major exhibitions focused on African American history and culture.

 Research

-For the first time in human history, more than half of the world’s population lives in cities.
-As the world urbanizes at an unprecedented pace, the Anacostia Community Museum continues its five-decade tradition of researching, documenting, and engaging with urban communities, with an emphasis on the Washington, D.C., metropolitan area and other urban centers across the country and the world.
+The Anacostia Community Museum remains grounded in its founding principles and continues researching, documenting and engaging with communities, with an emphasis on the Washington metropolitan area.
 Specific areas of focus are civic and community life, everyday traditions, art and creativity, and the built and natural environment.
-Through community-based documentation and research—including extensive oral-history interviewing, photo-documentation, community surveying and mapping—the museum offers insights about the wide range of historical, social, political, economic and environmental forces shaping urban areas.
+Through community-based documentation and research—including extensive oral-history interviewing, photo documentation, community surveying and mapping—the museum offers insights about the wide range of historical, social, political, economic and environmental forces shaping communities.

 Collections